us254/Reunion8951/Prompt.md

 The LLM would then be asked to generate a response to this prompt.
 The response would be a Python code snippet that implements the `solve()` function.
 The `solve()` function would then be executed by a Python interpreter, and the output of the function would be returned.
 In this case, the output of the function would be 74.
 ```

-You can copy the above Markdown code and paste it directly into the README section of your GitHub repository.
-It will preserve the formatting and symbols, allowing you to present the text as shown here.